Level 2 vs Level 1 EV Charger — Do You Actually Need the Upgrade

 You Use Your Car for Rideshare or Delivery Work

 Frustrated by the number of rideshare drivers I’ve seen online giving Level 1 advice as if they’re weekend commuters.
-If you’re driving for Uber, Lyft, DoorDash, or any delivery platform, you are not a typical user.
+If you’re driving for Uber, Lyft, DoorDash, or any delivery platform — you are not a typical user.
 You might log 150 to 200 miles in a single shift.
 You need to charge fast, charge fully, and get back out there.
-Level 2 is not optional for this use case.
-It’s a business tool.
+Level 2 isn’t optional for this use case.
+It’s a business tool, same as your phone mount and your insulated bag.

 Cold Climate Reduces Your Effective Range

 This one is underreported.
 Battery efficiency drops in cold weather — significantly.
-A 2021 Tesla Model 3 Long Range that gets 350 miles in July might deliver 240 to 260 miles in a Minnesota January.
-That range hit changes the charging math.
-If you were borderline fine on Level 1 in September, you might be genuinely short in February.
+A 2021 Tesla Model 3 Long Range that delivers 350 miles in July might give you 240 to 260 miles in a Minnesota January.
+That range hit changes the charging math entirely.
+Borderline fine on Level 1 in September can mean genuinely short in February.

-Cold weather also slows the charging rate on Level 1 slightly, which makes the problem worse in both directions.
+Cold weather also slightly slows Level 1 charging rates, which makes the problem worse in both directions.
 If you live somewhere that regularly dips below 20°F, factor that into the calculation before deciding Level 1 is enough.

 Installation Cost and What to Expect

-Talked to three different electricians before I made a decision about my own setup — not because I was indecisive, but because the quotes varied by almost $800.
+Talked to three different electricians before making a decision about my own setup — not because I was being indecisive, but because the quotes varied by almost $800.
 That variance is normal.
 Here’s what actually drives the cost.

 The Electrician Visit

 You need a licensed electrician for a 240V circuit install.
-This isn’t a DIY project unless you’re a licensed electrician yourself.
-The electrician will assess your panel, determine where to run conduit, and either install a NEMA 14-50 outlet or hardwire the charger directly.
-Labor typically runs $150 to $400 depending on your market and the complexity of the job.
+This isn’t a DIY project unless you happen to be a licensed electrician yourself.
+The electrician will assess your panel, figure out where to run conduit — through the drywall, along the ceiling joists, whatever your garage situation looks like — and either install a NEMA 14-50 outlet or hardwire the charger directly.
+Labor typically runs $150 to $400 depending on your market and job complexity.

 Get at least two quotes.
 Prices vary more than they should.